gakalmar/Notes/Workbooks/04_DevOps/_extract_1_combined.md

 - Uptime
 - Data integrity in cloud computing

-### What is a hypervisor in Cloud Computing?
-- It is a virtual machine screen that can logically manage resources for virtual machines.
-It allocates, partitions, isolates, or changes the program given as a virtualization hypervisor.
-Hardware hypervisor allows having multiple guest Operating Systems running on a single host system simultaneously.

-- It is also known as Virtual Machine Manager.
-There are two types of hypervisors as defined below:

-    - `Type 1` / `Bare Metal hypervisor`:
-        - The guest Vm runs directly over the host hardware:
-            - HARDWARE -> HYPERVISOR -> VM
-        - Most frequently used and most secure
-        - Eg.: VMware ESXi / Microsoft Hyper-V / Xen / Opensource KBM / Oracle VM Server for x86
-    - `Type 2` / `Hosted`:
-        - The guest Vm runs over hardware through a host OS, so there's an additional layer of Host OS between the Host and the Hypervisor:
-            - HARDWARE -> **HOST OS** -> HYPERVISOR -> VM
-        - Less frequent, mostly used for end-user virtualization
-        - Eg.: Oracle VM VirtualBox / VMware Workstation (Pro) & VMware Fusion (for Mac) / Paralells Desktop / QEMU

-- `Type 1 Hypervisor` works much better than Type 2 because there is no underlying middleware and thus making the best environment for critical applications and workloads.
-To compare the performance metrics, we need to determine the CPU overhead, the amount of maximum host and guest memory, and support for virtual processors.

 ### Why is cloud computing the future?
-- Considering the various benefits of cloud computing to organizations, a good case is that cloud computing is increasingly becoming the new normal.
-Cloud computing helps society deal with future problems like managing big data, cyber security, and internal control.

 - In addition to the present, emerging technologies like AI, distributed ledger technology, and many other capabilities are getting available through cloud computing.
 Consequently, these technologies adapt to varied platforms like mobile devices, increasing their use.

-- Innovations supported cloud computing, like cloud automation.
-Therefore, the Industry cloud is also being developed to integrate cloud computing into specific industrial activities, making various operations even more streamlined.
-The verdict for cloud computing is that it’s a transitional technology that has helped organizations in several jurisdictions deliver their products and services better than before.

 ### What is big data in cloud computing?
 - Big data in cloud computing refers to the practice of storing, processing, and analyzing large volumes of data using cloud-based services.